toml-lang/toml/README.md

 ```

 If you're a frequent specifier of Windows paths or regular expressions, then
-having to escape backslashes quickly becomes tedious and error prone.
+having to escape backslashes quickly becomes tedious and error-prone.
 To help,
 TOML supports literal strings which do not allow escaping at all.

 **Literal strings** are surrounded by single quotes.
 Like basic strings, they